stellar/soroban-quest/quests/1-hello-world/README.md

 - The official [Soroban Site][soroban] contains announcements, resources, exciting learning opportunities, and more!
-- The [Soroban CAP][cap] (and the related ones) outline the design choices and implementations of the Soroban smart contract platform.
+- The [Soroban CAP][cap] (and the related sub-CAPs) outline the design choices and implementations of the Soroban smart contract platform.
 (Heads-up: these documents can be quite technical.)
 - The Soroban documentation contains a number of [basic][basic-tut] and [advanced][advanced-tut] tutorials that can help you wrap your mind around even more of the concepts and ideas Soroban is built on.
-- You can learn more about the [contract lifecycle][contract-lifecycle] in the "Learn" section of the Soroban documentation.
+- You can learn more about the [contract lifecycle][contract-lifecycle] in the Soroban documentation.
 There are tons of great articles here, and you should read through as many of them as you can!

 ## Still Stuck?